-Homeless Services will continue to use the six HUD System Performance Measures to evaluate the progress of the Philadelphia Continuum of Care in its efforts to make homelessness rare, brief, and non-recurring.
+Homeless Services will continue to utilize each of the seven HUD System Performance Measures to evaluate the progress of the Philadelphia Continuum of Care in its efforts to make homelessness rare, brief, and non-recurring.
+The performance of all projects, regardless of funding source, are included in this analysis.